Xuanwo/QingStor-Plugin-for-WordPress/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+2. Enter the QingStor plugin directory and run `composer install`.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->QingStor screen to configure the plugin.
+4. Use the Settings->QingStor screen to configure the plugin.

 == Changelog ==